Mr-Kumar-Abhishek/brain-beats-blog/_posts/2023-02-21-2085-hz-the-solfeggio-frequency-of-i-am.md

 tweet-title: 2085 Hz - The Solfeggio Frequency of I AM
 tweet-description: One way to explore these questions is to tune into the solfeggio frequency of 2085 Hz.
 This is a sound vibration that resonates with the one of upper chakras, the chakra of I AM.
 This chakra is associated with the concept of I AM, which is the essence of your connection with God.
 date: 2023-02-21
-keywords: frequency benefits, Brain Beats, Frequencies, Solfeggio Frequency, chakra of I AM, 2085 Hz, Brain wave entrainment, sound therapy
+keywords: frequency benefits, Brain Beats, Frequencies, Solfeggio Frequency, chakra of I AM, 2085 Hz, Brain wave entrainment, sound therapy, 2085 Hz frequency benefits
 ---

 Have you ever wondered what it means to be connected with God?
 How can you experience the divine presence in your life?
 How can you co-create your reality with the source of all that is?